 There is more than one “Seeker of the Lost” icon type, variable in form, and they are usually divided according to the place where each was celebrated: there is the Belevskaya, the Borskaya, the Volzhskaya, and the Zvonarskaya, and there is of course some confusion among them.
 Nonetheless, the image most commonly found under that title in icons of the 19th century is much like the example in the photo on this page.

-On looking at it, with the rounded window in the left background and a tree in the distance, one cannot help feeling it was likely based on some Western European prototype.
+On looking at it, with the rounded window in the left background and a tree in the distance, one cannot help feeling it was based on some Western European prototype — a “Madonna in a palace.”

 The border saints are at left the Guardian Angel and Ekaterina (Catherine); and at right Login Sotnik — that is, the Centurion Longinus, and a female saint whose inscription is too faint to read in the photo.